 And that is so much better than just one sighting for the entire summer.

 I bought my first Midland NOAA weather alert radio in 2016.
 It has informed me of weather hazards numerous times since then.
 Had I not owned the weather radio, I wouldn’t have bothered checking the weather report manually and wouldn’t have known that severe weather was approaching.
-The weather radios provide me with alerts in every season, alerting me for everything from tornadoes to blizzards.
+The weather radios provide me with alerts in every season, warning me of everything from tornadoes to blizzards.

 I’ve only used Midland weather radios, which are apparently the most popular brand.
 I have three different models: the weather-only WR120EZ, the WR400 (new model), and the WR300 (old model).
 The latter two include AM/FM, and they are therefore my picks.